Hie Shrine

 The Hie Shrine (日枝神社, Hie Jinja) is a Shinto shrine in Nagatachō, Chiyoda, Tokyo, Japan.
 Its June 15 Sannō Matsuri is one of the three great Japanese festivals of Edo (the forerunner of Tokyo).
 Other names for the shrine include Hiyoshi Sannō-sha, Hiyoshi Sannō Daigongen-sha, Edo Sannō Daigongen, Kōjimachi Sannō, Sannō-sha, and Sannō-sama.

-The main god of the shrine is Ōyamakui-no-kami.
+The main god of the shrine is Oyamakui no Kami.

 History

 The date of establishment of the Hie Shrine is uncertain.
 According to one theory, Ōta Dōkan established it in 1478.
 Another theory identifies the Hie with the Sannō Shrine mentioned in a 1362 record of the Kumano Nachi Taisha.

 Tokugawa Ieyasu relocated it to the grounds of Edo Castle, and in 1604 his son Tokugawa Hidetada moved it out, so the people of Edo could worship there.
 The shaden was lost to the Great Fire of Meireki of 1657, and in 1659 Tokugawa Ietsuna rebuilt it at its present location.
 The shrine stands southwest of the castle, in the ura kimon direction according to onmyōdō.